turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 Heroku Connect is a brand new feature that's being released in the first half of 2014.
 But today we can take a look at how it works.

+If you'd like to discuss it more and apply to be a beta partner, email [Margaret Francis (margaret@heroku.com)](mailto:margaret@heroku.com).

 ## Setting up Connect

 Setting up Heroku Connect is straightforward and takes just a few minutes.